sl5net/AutoHotKey4Linux/README.md

 You need to install first:

 wine for Linux  and
+winetricks maybe
-AutoHotKey and
+AutoHotKey (exe) and
-AutoKey for Linux
+AutoKey for Linux (its python)

+more details here:
+/instalation tipps.md

 # Motivation: